All Episodes

 Okay.

-Um they there's established individuals who didn't deviate from conservative principles like Santorum and Lynn Swan and many others across the country.
+There's established individuals who didn't deviate from conservative principles like Santorum and Lynn Swan and many others across the country.

-Um I personally feel it's the effect of the news media.
+I personally feel it's the effect of the news media.

 You know, negative ads, particularly here in Illinois, were shown to have worked and worked really well.

-So my question's again essentially, what's absolute in terms of our principles and how do we win?
+So my question's, again, essentially, what's absolute in terms of our principles and how do we win?

-Well, uh absolute in terms of criminals uh principles.
+Well, absolute in terms of criminals' principles.

-I'm gonna have to think about that.
+I'm going to have to think about that.

 That's something off the top of my head.

-Well, we had we had uh we had kept them with conservatism.
+Well, we had kept them with conservatisms.

 I think it all boils down to there was no elected conservative leadership at the top in Washington.